adam-rumpf/Computational-Probability-and-Statistics/docs/index.md

 ## Prerequisites

 To take this course, students are expected to have completed calculus up through and including integral calculus.
 We do have multivariate ideas in the course but they are easily taught and don't require calculus III.
-We don't assume the students have any programming experience and thus we include a great deal of code.
+We don't assume the students have any programming experience and thus, we include a great deal of code.
 We have historically supplemented the course with [Data Camp](http://datacamp.com/) courses.
 We have also used [RStudio Cloud](http://rstudio.cloud) to help students get started without the burden of loading and maintaining software.

 ## Packages